mmbman/Katagiri/1979-06-10-Fukanzazengi-Lecture2.md

 **Same person**: Our connection to Dogen and Buddha is for you...

-**Katagiri**: Teacher is Buddha, and Dogen, and patriarch, simultaneously.
+**Katagiri**: Teacher is Buddha, and Dogen, and [patriarch](glossary#patriarch), simultaneously.
 That's why teacher is also student, who is continually learning, every day.
 Working like Dogen, and Buddhas, every day.

 ##### 1:05:15

 **Question**: Roshi?
-Is that why you don't see Zen emphasize other realms; you know, like having psychic experiences, or coming in contact with Bodhisattvas, and Buddhas, or demons, things like that.
-And like Tibetan [Buddhism], for instance, seems to really emphasize entering these other worlds.
-Is that because of that; because those other realms still exist in duality?
+Is that why you don't see Zen emphasize other realms; you know, like having psychic experiences, or coming in contact with [Bodhisattvas](glossary#bodhisattva), and [Buddhas](glossary#buddha), or [demons](glossary#demon), things like that.
+And like [Tibetan Buddhism](glossary#tibetan-buddhism), for instance, seems to really emphasize entering these other worlds.
+Is that because of that; because those other realms still exist in [duality](glossary#dualism)?

 **Katagiri**: Sure.
 Even though I don't emphasize, right, we are within [them] already.
 Don't you think so?